Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states: Introduction

 \subsection{Overview and results}

 In \S \ref{1cs}, we will give a brief review of the quantization of Chern-Simons on the lattice by adapting the formalism of \cite{Alekseev:1994pa} to the language groupoids and functors.
-This "coherent" setting serves as the template for the framework that we shall develop in \S \ref{2cs}, in which the \textit{discrete} degrees-of-freedom of $S_{2CS}$, living on a triangulation of a codimension-1 Cauchy slice $\Sigma$ of $X$, is described.
+This "coherent" setting serves as the template for the framework that we shall develop in \S \ref{2cs}, in which the \textit{discrete} degrees-of-freedom of $S_{2CS}$, living on the edges and faces of a lattice in a codimension-1 Cauchy slice $\Sigma$, is described.

 Then in \S \ref{quantumcategory}, based on the semiclassical Lie 2-bialgebra \cite{Bai_2013,Baez:2003fs}/Poisson-Lie 2-group \cite{Chen:2012gz,Chen:2013} symmetries of $S_{2CS}$ \cite{Chen:2022hct}, we deduce the deformation quantization of the underlying structure Lie 2-group $\mathbb{G}$ and develop the configuration space of discrete 2-Chern-Simons theory --- as well as its categorical quantum gauge symmetries --- by taking inspiration from \cite{Alekseev:1994pa}.